 dispatch.yamlfiles to be deployed with an app, use the App Engine > App Engine Admin role instead.

-- You must also give the account all of the following roles:
+- To allow use of App Engine tooling or plugins to deploy apps, you must also give the user account all of the following roles:

 - Give the account one of the following roles:

 - Optional.
-Give the account the following roles to grant
+Give the user account the following roles to grant

 permission for uploading additional configuration